michalisioak/dashed_circle_reloaded/README.md

 # dashed_circle

-A package for drawing dashed circles.
+A flutter package for drawing dashed circles.
+Can also be used with CustomPaint.

 ## Usage
 ![Dashed Circle with Bill Gates](https://i.imgur.com/385vWue.png)